orellazri/dwscraper/README.md

 dwscraper -o ~/documents archive
 ```

-_(This will download all missing issues that don't exist the output directory)_
+_(This will download all missing issues that don't exist in the output directory)_